 CTLS Licence Class Licence Class Subclass Restrictions Authorized Activities (if authorized by licence) Notes Cannabis Processing Micro-processing Maximum of 600kg of dried cannabis (or equivalent) in 1 calendar year as per section 21 of the Cannabis Regulations.
 Note: If licence holder also holds a micro-cultivation licence for the same site and the cannabis comes exclusively from that site, this maximum quantity does not apply. synthesis.
-Sell and distribute cannabis to other licence holders (processors, analytical testers, researchers, cannabis drug licence holders) Sell and distribute to licensed micro-cultivators or standard cultivators: dried cannabis, fresh cannabis, cannabis plants, or cannabis seeds cannabis produced for the purposes of testing that is necessary to determine the chemical characterization of cannabis, such as a reference standard Sell and distribute to licensed nursery: cannabis plants or seeds cannabis produced for the purposes of testing that is necessary to determine the chemical characterization of cannabis, such as a reference standard Send and deliver cannabis products to a licence holder that is authorized to sell cannabis for medical purposes or to a person authorized to sell cannabis under a provincial or territorial Act Send and deliver cannabis products that are plants or seeds to the purchaser at the request of a licence holder that is authorized to sell cannabis for medical purposes or to a person authorized to sell cannabis under a provincial or territorial Act Cannabis Sale for Medical Purposes N/A Must sell cannabis products in the packaging in which they were sold or distributed to them Possess cannabis products Sell or distribute cannabis products to a client Sell or distribute cannabis products to a licence holder (with the exception of a cultivator) Sell or distribute cannabis products that are dried, fresh, plants or cannabis seeds to micro-cultivator or standard cultivator Sell or distribute cannabis products that are plants or plant Requirements for the application for a sale for medical purposes licence with possession of cannabis differ from those that do not have possession.
+Sell and distribute cannabis to other licence holders (processors, analytical testers, researchers, cannabis drug licence holders) Sell and distribute to licensed micro-cultivators or standard cultivators: dried cannabis, fresh cannabis, cannabis plants, or cannabis seeds cannabis produced for the purposes of testing that is necessary to determine the chemical characterization of cannabis, such as a reference standard Sell and distribute to licensed nursery: cannabis produced for the purposes of testing that is necessary to determine the chemical characterization of cannabis, such as a reference standard Sell and distribute to licensed nursery: cannabis produced for the purposes of testing that is necessary to determine the chemical characterization of cannabis produced for the purposes of testing that is necessary to determine the chemical characterization of cannabis such as a reference standard Send and deliver cannabis for medical purposes or to a person authorized to sell cannabis for medical purposes or to a person authorized to sell cannabis for medical purposes or to a person authorized to sell cannabis for medical purposes or to a person authorized to sell cannabis for medical purposes or to a person authorized to sell cannabis for medical purposes or to a person authorized to sell cannabis for medical purposes or to a person authorized to sell cannabis under a provincial or territorial Act Cannabis Sale for Medical Purposes N/A Must sell cannabis products in the packaging in which they were sold or distributed to them Possess cannabis products Sell or distribute cannabis products to a client Sell or distribute cannabis products to a licence holder (with the exception of a cultivator) Sell or distribute cannabis products that are dried, fresh, plants or cannabis seeds to micro-cultivator or standard cultivator Sell or distribute cannabis products that are plants or standard Requirements for the application for a sale for medical purposes licence with possession of cannabis differ from those that do not have possession.
 Refer to Section 6 of this guide for more information Sale is to registered clients